Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 * required: false

 > **Note:**
-> You need to deploy Your Azure Video Analyzer For Media Account in the same region as the Azure Media Services account exists.
+> You need to deploy Your Azure Video Analyzer For Media Account in the same region as where the Azure Media Services account exists.

-### mediaServicesAccountId
+### mediaServiceAccountResourceId

 * type: string
 * description: The Resource Id of the Azure Media Service Account.
 * required: true

 ### managedIdentityId

 * type: string
-* description: The Application Id Of the Managed Identity used to grant access between AVAM resource and the Azure Media Service Account resource
+* description: The Resource Id Of the Managed Identity used to grant access between AVAM resource and the Azure Media Service Account resource
-* required: false
+* required: true

 ### tags

-* type: array
+* type: object
 * description: Array of Objects that represents custom user tags on the AVAM resource
  required: false